PhlipArima.com

 does not cry with the pain or start at the shock

-waiting for the rain, the siren, a someone
+for the rain, the siren, a someone to hold him

 Waiting for the Light to Change